 “Two years, Luce.
 They’ll pass right by you.”
 He reaches over to squeeze my arm, but I look away.

 “What if I’m a Squib?
-James is already teasing me for being a redhead, I don’t need anything more to make me a freak.”
+James is already teasing me for not having shown magic yet, I don’t need anything more to make me a freak.”

 “You’re not a squib.”

 Around us, August is bleeding out, eroding into the skyline as the sea swallows the sun.
 It lights a halo around his purple hair, shadowing me in a warm glow.
 Shadowing me in Ted’s glow.
 We’ve run off, taking the old boat out onto the river.
 There’s a hole in the bottom of it and I cover it closely with my foot, afraid to move even the slightest.
 I'm careful like that.
 Mum calls it thoughtful, James calls it being a wussy.
 I focus my stare on the hole, not meeting Ted's stare.